maarten-pennings/howto/c64mempart/readme.md

 latter hits `STREND`.
 Hence the name.

 This explains all six pointers relevant for managing a BASIC program.
-All call these six BASIC/Kernal maintained zero-page locations the **layout pointers**.
+I call this set of six BASIC/Kernal maintained zero-page locations the **layout pointers**.
 The table below lists them.
 Although pointer `FRESPC` is interspersed, it does not contribute to describing the layout of a BASIC program.